nccgroup/KilledProcessCanary/README.md

 -------------
 Simply:
 * Creates a mutex and shares the number of running instances
-* net stop on a service will cause it decrement
+* net stop on a Canary service will cause it decrement
-* if that falls below 2 we fire a DNS canary token and hibernate the host
+* if that falls below 2 we fire a DNS canary token with the hostname and hibernate the host

 History
 -------------